bevilp/test-candidate/candidate-back/README.md

 ## Usage

-I order to launch all the services, launch the following classes:
+In order to start all the services, launch the following classes:

 - `ServiceRegistrationServer.class`
 - `IntakeServiceApp.class`